 Don't leave gaps

 The covering letter should always accompany a CV and it can also be sent with an application form if an employer has requested it.
-It is normally read before the CV so the comments are of crucial importance.
+It is sometimes read before the CV and can be of crucial importance.
 Written correctly, the covering letter should impress and encourage the employer to read your CV and subsequently invite you for interview.

 Content: Draw attention to relevant qualification, work experience and skills.
 Your letter should include:

 - Why you are writing

 - What type of work you are applying for and where you saw it advertised

 - Why you are interested in this work and employer

 Top tips: Restrict covering letter to one page

 - Always address your letter to a specific person within the company.
 If you don't have a contact name it is a good idea to contact the company- personnel or human resources

 - Sell yourself and highlight your enthusiasm